axios/axios/README.md

 instance.defaults.headers.common['Authorization'] = AUTH_TOKEN;
 ```

-### Config order of precedence
+### Configuration order of precedence

-Config will be merged with an order of precedence.
+A configuration will be merged with an order of precedence.
 The order is library defaults found in [lib/defaults.js](https://github.com/axios/axios/blob/master/lib/defaults.js#L28), then `defaults` property of the instance, and finally `config` argument for the request.
 The latter will take precedence over the former.
 Here's an example.

 ```js
 // Create an instance using the config defaults provided by the library